103 East Plaza, Suite B Taos, New Mexico | +1 (575) 224 - 6911

 Yáá'át'ééh - welcome

-The Michael Gorman Gallery is the only gallery where you will find the unique and beautiful works of 3 generations of Gorman under one roof.
+The Michael Gorman Gallery is the most authentic place for all things GORMAN!
+It is the only gallery where you will find the unique and beautiful works of 3 generations of the world renowned Gorman family under one roof.

-When Michael's Uncle R.C. opened his gallery on Ledoux Street in 1968, it was the first ever Native-American owned fine art gallery.
-While many galleries across the country still bear R.C.'s name, they are not owned by the Gorman family.
+In 1968, when Michael's Uncle, R.C.
+Gorman, opened the Navajo Gallery on Taos' on historic Ledoux Street, it was the first ever Native-American owned fine art gallery in the world.
+While many galleries across the country still bear the Gorman name, they are not associated with the Gorman family.
 When the Michael Gorman Gallery opened in 2018, it quickly gained attention as the only place to find authentic, original works from all members of the Gorman family.

-In addition to hosting the artworks by Michael Gorman and the Gorman family, Michael works closely with other local and visiting artists to offer a rotating selection of works.
+In addition to hosting the artworks by Michael Gorman and the Gorman family, Michael works closely with local and visiting Native American and non-Native artists to offer a rotating selection of works.

-The Gallery is located on the east side of the historic Taos Plaza, and is easy walking from restaurants & hotels, in the heart of Taos.
-There are two Free City Parking lots near the gallery, and On-Street Metered Parking (enforced Mon-Sat, 10-5).
+The Gallery is located on the east side of the Historic Taos Plaza, and is easy walking from restaurants & hotels, in the heart of Taos.

 Gallery News